 Vestibular Rehabilitation Specialist in Hinsdale, IL

+Vestibular rehabilitation is a form of physical therapy that focuses on the vestibular system, which controls balance and spatial orientation.
 Physical therapy could do wonders for vestibular disorders.
 Progressive Physical Therapy has a team of trained professionals who can perform effective vestibular rehabilitation.
-For more information, call us today or book an appointment online.
+For more information, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.

 Table of Contents: